 Evaluation involves a systematic investigation of program effectiveness, efficiency and appropriateness to determine merit (value) or worth (usefulness) of a program involving judgements about, for example, to what extent the program activities are achieving the desired objective(s).

-The Guide will equip general surveillance program staff to consult with key stakeholders to develop a theory of change that outlines how program activities will lead to the desired outcomes.
+The Guide will equip general surveillance program staff with tools that support key stakeholders to develop a theory of change that outlines how program activities will lead to the desired outcomes.

 This becomes the foundation for the monitoring and evaluation components.
-The Guide will be based on systems thinking; the Measurement Evaluation Reporting and Improvement (MERI) approach used in LandCare programs; the practical experience from past and present general surveillance programs; and M&E literature related to active surveillance and citizen science.
-It will be a companion document to the General Surveillance Program Guidelines, and contain various references to the General Surveillance Guidelines for more information.
+The Guide is based on systems thinking; the Measurement, Evaluation, Reporting and Improvement (MERI) approach used in Landcare programs; the practical experience from past and present general surveillance programs; and M&E literature related to active surveillance and citizen science.
+It will be a companion document to the General Surveillance Program Guidelines, and contains various references to the General Surveillance Guidelines for more information.

-For more information, contact Heleen Kruger or Jen Ticehurst.
+For more information, contact Heleen Kruger, Jen Ticehurst, Scott Burrows and Md.
+Kamruzzaman